jamiesmith/astrosaloon/_posts/2018-05-30-and-then-it-began.md

 ---
-title: "and then it began"
+title: "...and then it began"
 author: jamiesmith
 tags: [ astronomy, gear]
 header: